DecryptoniteTeam/Decryptonite/README.md

 	* Finally...
 We can run the executable!

 ## Usage
-When you've successfully built the project, you can run the executable directly with PowerShell - `.\decryptonite.exe`
+When you've successfully built the project, you can run the executable directly with an Administrative PowerShell - `.\decryptonite.exe`
 ![](http://imgur.com/a2wbXrX.png)

 That's all the setup required!
 Decryptonite will automatically detect and attach to the "C:\\" drive.
 If you decide to run either ransomware or executables with valid digital signatures, the output will resemble the following: